Menu

 Huachinango a la Veracruzana

 Huachinango is the name of a Mexican city but also the name for a kind of fish—red snapper.
-Huachinango a la veracruzana is one of those dishes in which European ingredients (like olives, olive oil, and capers) combine with aboriginal ones (like tomatoes and chiles).
-It originated in Coatepec, Veracruz, and was intended for Lent, a tradition passed from Spanish priests to the natives.
-Huachinango a la veracruzana is a meatless dish that can stand up to the fast imposed by the Christian calendar.
-Recipe Servings: Serves 4 to 6
+Huachinango a la Veracruzana is one of those dishes in which European ingredients (such as olives, olive oil, and capers) combine with aboriginal ones (such as tomatoes and chilies).
+The dish originated in Coatepec, Veracruz, and was intended for Lent, a tradition passed from Spanish priests to the natives.
+Huachinango a la Veracruzana is dish that can stand up to the fast imposed by the Christian calendar.

 Prep Time